rakhimov/scram/doc/fta_transfer_tree.rst

     - If a user wants to re-use an intermediate event in multiple places, transfers should be used instead of finding unique names for those intermediate events with the same structure and primary events.
+    - Transfer trees are build in isolation and then linked to the main tree.
+      This ensures that the sub-tree events don't use nodes of the main tree directly.
+    - Transfer tree intermediate event names may repeat or conflict with other sub-trees' intermediate event names.
+This conflict is ignored in order in order to provide better modularity to sub-trees.